mmichlin66/mmichlin66.github.io/mimcss/mimcss-guide-reusing-styles.md

 /* MyStyles.ts */
 import {LibStyles} from "./LibStyles"

-let libStyles = $activate( LibStyles);

 class MyStyles
 {
+    libStyles = $use( LibStyles);

     sidebar = $class({
-        $extends: libStyles.rules.vbox,
+        $extends: this.libStyles.rules.vbox,
         position: "absolute",
         width: "15em",
         height: "50em"
     });

     rightbar = $class({
-        $extends: [this.sidebar, libStyles.rules.standout],
+        $extends: [this.sidebar, this.libStyles.rules.standout],
         left: "1em",
     });
 }
 ```

-The `rules` property (in our example, of the `libStyles` object) contains class rules defined in that scope.
+The `rules` property (in our example, of the `libStyles` object) contains class rules defined in that stylesheet.
 Note, again, that these are not strings, but strongly types objects.